TECH TRANSFERS

 Fast GPU AI Denoiser

-Shipped in Adobe Substance Stager 2.1 (Offline), 3.0 (Interactive), and Adobe Project Sunrise, 2023-2024
+Shipped in Adobe Substance Stager 2.1 (Offline), 3.0 (Interactive), and Adobe Substance 3D Viewer (Beta), 2023-2024

 In collaboration with other team members in 3D&I and Research.